mustafa0783/mustafa0783/README.md

     LinkedIn: https://www.linkedin.com/in/mustafa-dawood-81aa7b299/

 - 😄 Pronouns: he/him, she/her, they/them,
-- ⚡ Fun fact: Cricket, Football, Watching English Movies and Series
+- ⚡ Fun fact: Cricket, Football, Reading Books, Watching English Movies and Series

 <!---
 mustafa0783/mustafa0783 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.